 Clarksville is a tiny village located in the state of Ohio.
 With a population of 536 people and just one neighborhood, Clarksville is the 663rd largest community in Ohio.
 Clarksville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Because occupations involving physical labor dominate the local economy, Clarksville is generally considered to be a blue-collar town.
-42.33% of the Clarksville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Clarksville, you'll notice that it is more blue-collar than most other communities in America.
+42.33% of Clarksville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Clarksville is a village of transportation and shipping workers, managers, and sales and office workers.
 There are especially a lot of people living in Clarksville who work in office and administrative support (13.02%), management occupations (9.77%), and business and financial occupations (8.37%).

 In Clarksville, however, the average commute to work is quite long.
 On average, people spend 38.61 minutes each day getting to work, which is significantly higher than the national average.